mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 # Publishing the contract

-For deploying the contract on Tezos, we will use the `tezos-client` interface like we did on the previous section.
+For deploying the contract on Mavryk, we will use the `tezos-client` interface like we did on the previous section.

 First, you will need an account address.
 You can get one for testing at the [faucet](https://teztnets.xyz/ghostnet-faucet).
 Download the json file and place it in the `ligo_tutorial` folder. $!$ The account that you get from the faucet are only temporary

-Then we are going to point the client on a Tezos node
+Then we are going to point the client on a Mavryk node
 ```zsh
 tezos-client --endpoint https://rpc.ghostnet.teztnets.xyz config update
 ```
-This is the testnet, which is a separate network from Tezos, use for testing.
+This is the testnet, which is a separate network from Mavryk, use for testing.

 Once done, activate your account